johnkary/phpunit-speedtrap/README.md

 ## Inspiration

-This project was inspired by Rspec's `-p` option that displays feedback about slow tests.
+This project was inspired by [RSpec's](https://github.com/rspec/rspec) `--profile` option that displays feedback about slow tests.

 ## License